20 Plant Based Snacks Your Kids Will Love

 Why we like this plant-based snack: a source of plant-based omega-3 fats

-These are a fun idea for parties as the serving sizes are small.
-Although this plant-based snack brand appears to be low in salt, it is moderate for fat and sugar.
+These are fun ideas for parties as the serving sizes are small.
+Although this plant-based snack brand appears to be low in salt, it is moderate in fat and sugar.
 The source of sugar is added sugar from raw cane sugar.

 Why we like this plant-based store-bought snack: one serving provides only 53kcal per packet.
 Ideal for parties.